transloadit/uppy/website/src/docs/migration-guides.md

 * It tries to do the exact same, but it looks like a different product
 * It’s confusing for users whether they want to use Robodog or Uppy directly.
+* Robodog is more ergonomic because it’s limited.
+When you hit such a limit, you need to refactor everything to Uppy with plugins.
 * Documentation is scarce, and the trade offs are unclear
 * It’s not marketed, you need to stumble on it in the docs.
 * Extra maintenance burden